 Increased use of TV and radio in combination with the changing needs of consumers also has a major impact on the TV advertising landscape.
 During the first part of the corona pandemic in America, beer was advertised over 200% more often than in the same period in 2019, online media 150% more often, and the increase in advertising measures for convenience foods was almost as high.
 At the same time, advertising for restaurants, vehicles and vehicle accessories as well as clothing have decreased significantly.

-It is precisely these sectors that have been struggling with high losses since the beginning of the pandemic and are only recovering slowly, even after the easing of measures in Europe.
 In this respect, broadcast media are not only a reliable source of information for many people during the crisis, but also an important indicator for changes in the global economy - so it pays off twice to tune in.

 If you, too, would like to profit from analyzing and monitoring TV content, check out the eMM solution here.